RealityHertz/Greenhouse-Project/Documentation/Signoffs/NutrientSubsystemSignoff.md

    3. BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is currently rising in use and has market competition.
 BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far apart.
 The use of BLE allows for a cost-eﬃcient alternative compared to standard Bluetooth.

 - **Soil NPK and Moisture Sensor - Anggrek RS485**
-   1. The sensor will be supplied 15V from the AA battery pack which is ran through the Pololu step-up regulator.
+   1. The sensor will be supplied 15V from the Arduino pin 12 which provides a 5V output and will be passed through the pololu step-up regulator to produce the required 15V this will allow the sensor to be enabled and disabled as the Arduino cycles through sleep cycles.
    2. The sensor has a response time of less than 1 second and it will be enabled for 10 seconds every 5 minutes to allow the system time to commumicate with the PLC.
    3. The sensor measures soil moisture with a range of 0-100% with an accuracy of ±3% within the 0-53% moisture range and ±5% within the 53-100% range and a resolution of 0.10%.
    4. The sensor measures nitrogen levels within a range of 0-1999mg/kg with an accuracy of ±2% full scale and a resolution of 1mg/kg.